decwarorg/merely-players/readme.md

   - [docker compose](#docker-compose)
 - [versions](#versions)

-# basics
+# push button

-cd into the merely-players folder. the first command below removes the three docker images so they will be fully rebuilt by the second command. in practice, often only one of the images is changing and needs to be removed. the third command then starts the complete system.

-    docker image rm utexas cic galaxy
+have the merely-players repo in a folder where utexas and galaxy repos will also live. cd into merely-players and do

-    python3 build.py
+    python3 start.py
-    docker compose up

-once the utexas container has reached 'GAM assigned', the dec10 is ready.
+once the utexas container has reached 'GAM assigned', the dec10 is ready
-- open a web browser to 'localhost:2031/cic' for control over the robots. hit the start robots button.
+- open a web browser to 'localhost:2031/cic' for control over the robots. hit the start robots button
-- open a web browser to 'localhost:2032' for galaxy display.
+- open a web browser to 'localhost:2032' for galaxy display. in ten or twenty seconds robots will appear
 - open a terminal and do 'telnet localhost 2030' to personally enter the game

-some useful command lines for cic container, and the same can easily be accomplished in docker desktop gui as well.

-    docker compose exec cic /bin/bash
+- to get a command line in cic container do 'docker compose exec cic /bin/bash'
-    tail -f /data/log1
+- and then to watch the nomad log do 'tail -f /data/log1'

 # overview